daniel-wrench/reynolds_scales_project/README.md

         Recommended HPC job requirements:
         This job can run on all the input files (1995-2022) with 256 CPUs/300GB/285min, but the following step cannot and uses all the data from this step, so recommended to instead run twice on half the data (:5000 and 5000:), with the line of code provided in the .py file, and use the following specifications: 256 CPUs/230GB/3 hours.
 (Takes about 8min/file/core).

     Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`.
+Saves resultant datasets to `data/processed/*spacecraft*/`

     If more than 40% of values in any column are missing, skips that data file.
 Note that it is processing the mfi data that takes up the vast majority of the time for this step.

     NB: Missing data is not reported if you do not resample to the desired frequency first.
 It is important that we do note the amount of missing data in each interval, even if we do interpolate over it.